Day of arrival check list - A few essentials to get your trip started on the right track.

 5. Find the nearest beach

 Ok, NOW you can hit the beach!
 No matter where you're staying, you're likely only a few minutes from a beach in any direction.
 Go scope it out, play in the sand, feel the warmth of the sea on your feet.
 It's amazing.
 Depending on the time of day you arrive, you might be able to catch a few rays before dinner.
 You'll be greeted with smiling beach staff, other happy beach goers and an abundance of breathtaking white sand and turquoise water.
+You might want to check out our Beach Day Part 1 and Beach Day Part 2 posts to start planning those beach days.

 6. Make friends with the locals